ThrowTheSwitch/Ceedling/plugins/warnings_report/README.md

 Log files are written to `<build root>/artifacts/<context>/`.

-# Setup & Configuration
+# Setup

-Enable the plugin in your Ceedling project file by adding `warnings_report` to the list of enabled plugins.
+Enable the plugin in your Ceedling project file:

 ```yaml
 :plugins: